TheBSD/poykott/README.md

 ```

 > This will download some of the companies and people images to be as close as possible to the online system

+## How to Contribute

+-   go to [todo](./todo.md) file and pick one of the todo items and push it as a pull request
+-   share our links in social media
+-   enrich our database with your contributions especially for alternatives